Skip to main content

 • What is your funding approach ?

-• How could you move from status quo to making open loop payment available for your passengers?
+• How could you move from status quo to making open-loop payment available for your passengers?

 3. Tendering and procurement